[updated Sept 2019]

-The goal should be written as a clear statement, which will appear early on in the deck.
-You can also print this out and stick it to the wall to help provide context.
+The goal should be written as a clear statement, which will appear early on in your workshop deck.
+You should also print this out and stick it to the wall to help provide context during the workshop.

 It’s good to have a wide set of opinions and expertise in any workshop room.
-Groups made up from a variety of skill-sets will see problems in a different way and come up with solutions that others may not have the expertise or understanding to articulate.
+Groups made up from a variety of skill-sets will see problems from a different perspective and come up with solutions that others may not have the expertise or understanding to articulate.